 Receiving an offer on the Oriel Application System

-If you receive an offer through the Oriel Application System, you will be able to accept, reject or hold the offer until a set date.
+If you receive an offer through Oriel, you will be able to accept, reject or hold the offer until a set date.
 This date will be clearly identified if you receive an offer.
-You will have 48 hours from the time your offer is made, including weekends and bank holidays, to decide whether to accept, reject or hold it.
+You will have 48 hours from the time your offer is made, excluding weekends but not bank holidays, to decide whether to accept, reject or hold it.
 By responding, you accept certain conditions.

 If you intend to reject an offer, please do so as soon as possible as this will allow the offer to be made to another applicant.
 If you were not offered a post in the initial release of offers, this does not mean you will not be offered one later on, as offers are recycled if other applicants reject them.

-If you receive an offer through the Oriel Application System you will automatically receive upgrades if you accept or hold an offer AND opt in for upgrades.
-This means that should a higher ranked preference become available in a Unit of Application (Deanery) where you have held or accepted an offer, you will be automatically upgraded to this offer with no option to revert to your original offer.
+If you receive an offer through Oriel, if you choose to accept or hold an offer AND opt in for upgrades, you will automatically receive an upgrade if available.
+This means that should one of your higher ranked preferences become available in the deanery/LETB where you have held or accepted an offer, you will automatically be upgraded to this offer with no option to revert to your original offer.

 Before applying for an ST post you are advised to ensure you meet the the requirements outlined in the appropriate person specification.

-We recommend that you read the following guidance documents, which have been designed to assist you during various stages of the application process, from choosing your specialty through to attending the interview.
+We recommend that you read the following guidance documents, which have been designed to assist you throughout the selection process from application through interview and offers.